it takes hundreds if not thousands of little ideas to create a single big idea

 - paid advertising

 I’m probably leaving something out here, but the point is it makes all these things produce better results – because all these things require a consistent flow of good ideas.
+Lots of little ideas over a few big ones.

-It helps us to get away from copying formulas of others – and move towards ideating our own formulas for doing these kinds of work.
+This lets us to get away from copying formulas of others – and move towards ideating our own formulas for doing these kinds of work.

-hat custom opening line should not be something shallow, common, or formulaic, which is the usual approach.
+That custom opening line should not be something shallow, common, or formulaic, which is the usual approach.
 It should contain an original, creative idea related to the business or person you are writing to.

 Put yourself in the shoes of the recipient?
 What will spark your interest from a stranger?